Pitching, Rate, and Style Guide

 All invoices are paid in UK pounds sterling (£) following the submission of your first draft.
 International invoices are processed using a service called Wise, which will pay you in your native currency based on the current exchange rate.

-A commission may be subject to cancellation if it is not turned in within a reasonable frame of time from the point it is commissioned.
-This is typically six months, but we accept that life and other extraneous circumstances can get in the way.
+A commission may be subject to cancellation if it is not turned in within a reasonable timeframe from the point it is commissioned.
+This is typically six months, but we accept that life circumstances can get in the way.
 Please contact your commissioning editor immediately if your work is expected to be delayed.

 Yeast_Blobs small copy.jpg